Social Psychology of Health and Well-Being Lab

 Principal investigator

-As a social psychologist, I’m interested in how subtle, often unnoticeable, social psychological mechanisms help maintain intergroup inequality, and how they contribute to disparities in health, mental health, and well-being.
+I’m interested in how subtle, often unnoticeable psychological mechanisms contribute to health, mental health, and well-being.

-The lab is a place for people from different disciplines and backgrounds (e.g., psychologists, social workers, healthcare workers) who are interested in how psychology could be used to improve patients’ health and well-being.
+The lab is a place for people from different disciplines and backgrounds (e.g., psychologists, social workers, healthcare workers) who are interested in the intersection between psychology and health/mental health.